Chamomile Honey White Iced Tea

 Ingredients

-Botanical & Citrus Flavoring
+For the Botanical & Citrus Flavoring

-• 2 Tbsp dried chamomile flowers (or 2 chamomile tea bags) — this one on Amazon
+• 2 Tbsp dried chamomile flowers — or 2 chamomile tea bags — this one on Amazon

-• 1 strip lemon peel (yellow part only, no white pith)
+• 1 strip lemon peel — yellow part only, no white pith

-• 2–3 Tbsp mild honey, to taste — this one on Amazon
+• 2–3 Tbsp mild honey — to taste; start with 2 Tbsp — this one on Amazon

 • Ice

-• Dried chamomile flowers (optional garnish)
+• Dried chamomile flowers — optional garnish

 • Lemon peel twists